 1. Lack of User Adoption

-Users must be informed and compelled to download a mobile safety app.
+Users must be informed and compelled to download personal safety apps.
 That places the burden on the administrator to advertise and promote it.
 What's worse, once the emergency app is installed, it needs to stay installed.
 Setting up and learning to use the app also places an additional burden on administrators.
 Apps that ask for private information, such as location, lead to user concerns and further discourage installs.
-In the end, it can feel like a nightmare just trying to promote and keep the app installed, rather than focusing on what's matters most -- keeping your people safe.
+In the end, it can feel like a nightmare just trying to promote and keep the app installed, rather than focusing on what's matters most -- how to stay safe.

 App-centric providers, such as LiveSafe and AppArmor, lack reach and are simply not effective emergency response solutions.
 Estimates suggest only 7% actually download emergency notification apps and only 10% of those users enable location services.
 That means you only reach 7% of your audience in an emergency.